James Fergus: Business

-In 1895, James Fergus and his son Andrew Fergus expanded their ranching business operation.
+In 1895, Fergus and his son Andrew expanded their ranching business operation.
 They created a family corporation named Fergus Livestock and Land Company.
 It developed as one of biggest ranching operations in central Montana.
 Their ranch was located on Armells Creek in northeastern Fergus County.
-James died in 1902 and Andrew before his time.
+James died in 1902 and Andrew in 1928.
 Due to the loss of these business leaders and the economic strains of the Great Depression, heirs were forced to sell this exceptional ranch.

 Death

 Fergus died June 5, 1902.
+His wife died October 6, 1887.
 Andrew Fergus died in 1928, shortly before the stock market crash and onset of the Great Depression.

 Legacy

-Fergus was posthumously inducted into the Montana Cowboy Hall of Fame (District 6).
+Fergus was posthumously inducted into the Montana Cowboy Hall of Fame.